badhon1512/A_Smart_City-s_Traffic_Control/README.md

-This is a project that was developed by using the C++ OpenGL library.
+This project was developed by using the C++ OpenGL library.
+This project develops an intelligent traffic control system designed for smart cities.
+Using advanced technologies, the system aims to optimize traffic flow, reduce congestion, and improve safety in urban areas.